gogocat/jasmine-test-injector/README.md

 This script works for any javascript unit testing framework.

-The injector will inject your test spec script into inside the closure.
-Unlike dependence injection (DI), which injected module itself can not access the caller's scope.
+Unlike dependence injection(DI), which unable access the caller's scope.
+The injector will inject and run testing spec inside the closure.